innolitics/rdm/rdm/init_files/documents/software_plan.md

 {% block project_details %}
 ## Development Standards

-TODO: The technical lead should keep an up-to-date list of development standards here (e.g., PEP8 on a Python project).
+TODO: The project lead should keep an up-to-date list of development standards here (e.g., PEP8 on a Python project).

 If the software system's safety classification is not level C (the highest), you may delete this section.